telerik/document-processing-docs/libraries/radspreadprocessing/working-with-cells/get-set-clear-properties.md

 With one minor exception, the get methods of all cell properties return an object of type __RangePropertyValue<T>__.
 The class exposes two properties that indicate the value of the property for the cell range:

 * __IsIndeterminate__: Indicates whether the value of the retrieved property is consistent among all cells in the specified CellSelection.
 If the property has one and the same value for all cells, __IsIndeterminate__ is set to false.
-However, if the value of the retrieved property varies throughout the cells in the CellSelection, the __IsIndetermine__ property is set to true and the __Value__ property of the __RangePropertyValue<T>__ class is set to its default value.
+However, if the value of the retrieved property varies throughout the cells in the CellSelection, the __IsIndeterminate__ property is set to true and the __Value__ property of the __RangePropertyValue<T>__ class is set to its default value.

 * __Value__: Contains the value of the retrieved property.
 If the __IsIndeterminate__ property is set to false, __Value__ contains the value of the retrieved property for the whole CellSelection region.
 If the __IsIndeterminate__ property is set to true, the __Value__ property is set to its default value.